Gabriel Maura

-Gabriel Maura Gamazo, 1st Duke of Maura (Madrid 25 January 1879 - Madrid 29 January 1963) was a Spanish politician and historian.
-He was the son of Antonio Maura - who was Prime Minister of Spain on five occasions.
+Gabriel Maura Gamazo, 1st Duke of Maura (25 January 1879 - 29 January 1963) was a Spanish politician and historian.
+He was the son of Antonio Maura, who was Prime Minister of Spain on five occasions.
 Gabriel was active in the Liberal-Conservative Party and served as Labour Minister in the last government cabinet of Alfonso XIII before the dictatorship of Miguel Primo de Rivera.
 He fled Spain during the Civil War and did not return until 1953.
 His archives were destroyed in the conflict by the Popular Front.

 As a historian Maura Gamazo was known for his chronicle of the Primo de Rivera dictatorship, 'Bosquejo Histórico de la Dictadura' (English: Historical Sketch of the Dictatorship).
-He was a member of the Royal Spanish Academy and the Real Academia de la Historia, and he was also the second president of the Royal Spanish Football Federation from 1916 to 1920.
+He was a member of the Royal Spanish Academy and the Real Academia de la Historia, and he was also the second president of the Royal Spanish Football Federation between 1916-1920 and 1923-1924.

+His second daughter María del Carmen Maura y Herrera (1905–1946) married Joaquín Álvarez de Toledo, 20th Duke of Medina Sidonia.